Xiang-le/Word-embeddings-assignment1/README.md

 # Word-embeddings-assignment1
-This repository contains my approach to creating word embeddings for the novel "Alice in wonderland".
+This repository contains my approach to creating word embeddings for the novel "Alice's Adventures in Wonderland".
 I have experimented with 3 models, namely a skipgram model using Word2Vec, a SPPMI-SVD model, and a GloVe model.